datastax/release-notes/Luna_Streaming_2.8_Release_Notes.md

    * https://github.com/datastax/bookkeeper

 ### Security
-Luna Streaming is developed with a great attention to security.
+Luna Streaming is developed with great attention to security.

-Since it is based on Apache Pulsar&trade;, Luna Streaming Pulsar distribution gains all the security processes and requirements needed in the Apache Software Foundation&trade;, such as:
+Since it is based on Apache Pulsar&trade;, Luna Streaming Pulsar distribution has all the security processes and requirements required by the Apache Software Foundation&trade;, such as:
 * Peer to peer code reviews.
 * Clear process for handling possible security vulnerabilities.

-On top of that, Luna Streaming development processes are enhanced with additional security best practice for all the components involved:
+On top of that, Luna Streaming development processes are enhanced with additional security best practices for all the components involved:
 * Robust Continuous Integration and reproducible Release pipeline in a secure monitored environment.
 Such monitoring improves the overall security of the application.
 * Reactivity to third-party vulnerabilities.
-Every components is scanned and monitored daily, ensuring quick fixes in case of vulnerability disclosure.
+Every component is scanned and monitored daily, ensuring quick fixes in case of vulnerability disclosure.
-* Regular docker images vulnerability scan on latest Luna Streaming releases, with a well-defined release procedure.
+* Regular docker images vulnerability scans on latest Luna Streaming releases, with a well-defined release procedure.

 At the time of the creation of the release, all the components included in the _[all](#packaging)_ packages are scanned by [Sonatype IQ Server service](https://help.sonatype.com/iqserver) and they don't have any critical (severity 8 or higher) security issues.

 ### Upgrade considerations for Luna Streaming Distribution 2.8.0

 As with Luna Streaming 2.7, this release uses non-root containers for enhanced security.
-When upgrading from a previous version (for example, 2.6.2_1.0.1) files created while running that version will have root permissions and will not be readable by containers running the new version.
+When upgrading from a previous version (for example, 2.6.2_1.0.1), files created while running that version will have root permissions and will not be readable by containers running the new version.

-To fix this, you can manually log into the ZooKeeper, BookKeeper, and Function Worker containers and make sure that all files in the `/pulsar/data/` and `pulsar/logs` directories are owned by UID 10000 (user pulsar).
+To fix this, manually log into the ZooKeeper, BookKeeper, and Function Worker containers and make sure that all files in the `/pulsar/data/` and `pulsar/logs` directories are owned by UID 10000 (user pulsar).
 The group ID of the files should also be set to GID 10001 (group pulsar).
 Here is an example command:

 ```
 chown -R 10000:10001 /pulsar/data
 ```

-If you are are using the Luna Streaming Helm chart, you can enable automatic repair of the permissions using the `fixRootlessPermissions` setting.
+If you are using the Luna Streaming Helm chart, you can enable automatic repair of the permissions using the `fixRootlessPermissions` setting.
 For more details on this setting, go [here](https://github.com/datastax/pulsar-helm-chart).

 ### Upgrade considerations for custom Pulsar Functions and Pulsar IO Connectors

 If you are upgrading from Apache Pulsar 2.7.0 or Luna Streaming 2.7.2 you may need to recompile your Pulsar Functions or Pulsar IO Connectors using Apache Pulsar 2.8.0 as a dependency in certain cases.
-This is because there is a breaking API change in Apache Pulsar 2.8.0 (and so in Luna Streaming 2.8.0) related to the SchemaInfo java class.
+This is because there is a breaking API change in Apache Pulsar 2.8.0 (and therefore in Luna Streaming 2.8.0) related to the `SchemaInfo` java class.
 More context [here](https://github.com/apache/pulsar/issues/11338).

 ### Packaging

-Luna Streaming Distribution comes with a few different packages that aim to different purposes.
+Luna Streaming Distribution comes with different packages tooled for different purposes.
-The distributions are available as Docker images and tarballs, both of them follow the same packaging patterns.
+The distributions are available as Docker images and tarballs, and both methods follow the same packaging patterns.

 #### Patterns

-* **lunastreaming**: the basic Luna Streaming Distribution, **including Pulsar SQL** feature.
+* **lunastreaming**: the basic Luna Streaming Distribution **including Pulsar SQL** feature.
-* **lunastreaming-core**: the basic Luna Streaming Distribution, **without Pulsar SQL** feature.
-You should pick this one if you are not interested in using Pulsar SQL features.
+* **lunastreaming-core**: the basic Luna Streaming Distribution **without Pulsar SQL** feature.
+Pick this distribution if you don't need Pulsar SQL features.
-* **lunastreaming-all**: it contains the Core Luna Streaming Distribution, including **Pulsar Offloaders** and the **Datastax Pulsar IO Connectors** listed above.
-You should pick this if you are interested in using the Datastax connectors or the offloading feature.
+* **lunastreaming-all**: contains the Core Luna Streaming Distribution, including **Pulsar Offloaders** and the **Datastax Pulsar IO Connectors** listed above.
+Pick this distribution if you want the Datastax connectors or the offloading feature.

 # Releases

 ## Luna Streaming Distribution 2.8.0 1.1.32
-This is a mantenaince release containing important security updates.
+This is a maintenance release containing important security updates.
 ### Most notable commits
 * [eaadd8cd9ed](https://github.com/datastax/pulsar/commit/eaadd8cd9ed) [elasticsearch] Option to disable SSL certificate validation (#56)
 * [d40f0b54f71](https://github.com/datastax/pulsar/commit/d40f0b54f71) handle null offsets from kafka connector (#53)